 In a vacuum transfer system, filtration and separation of the material from the airstream is critical.
-Commonly used 'O' rings or felt seals can be ineffective as a means of sealing the connection between the vacuum pump and the material areas, as they aren't designed for this type of application.
-An 'O' ring is designed to seal a shaft and a felt seal is porous and compresses when the filter is secured, which undermines the seal.
-Some modern filter designs are rated to capture particles as small as 0.3 microns.
+Commonly used O-rings or felt seals can be ineffective as a means of sealing the connection between the vacuum pump and the material areas, as they aren't designed for this type of application.
+An O-ring is designed to seal a shaft and a felt seal is porous and compresses when the filter is secured, which undermines the seal.
+Some modern filter designs are rated to capture particles as small as 0.3 micron.
 For even greater security, some systems include a secondary HEPA filter or an exhaust air adaptor to pipe the filtered exhaust air from the rear of the vacuum pump away to a safe area.

-Contained material handling is not limited to preventing emissions during transfer.
+Contained material handling isn't limited to preventing emissions during transfer.
 A safe environment includes being able to clean the equipment quickly and efficiently while avoiding the potential for cross contamination or dust explosions.
 Vacuum conveyors made from Type 316L stainless steel that use simple modules and feature tool-free disassembly are ideal for thorough and quick cleaning.
-It's also useful to simplify cleaning standard operating procedures (SOPs) and save time by using common-size seals, nonadjustable clamps, and quick connects for everything from the valve actuators to the pneumatic connections.
+Also, using common-size seals, nonadjustable clamps, and quick connects for everything from the valve actuators to the pneumatic connections will simplify standard operating procedures (SOPs) and save time during cleaning.